 IRT participated in labeling campaigns around the country using these potent behavior-change messages.

 We think it was an unfortunate decision by several of the state and national labeling groups to focus almost exclusively on the “Right to Know” message, which, by itself, doesn’t motivate healthier non-GMO choices.
+Newer CPAP Suppliers are small enough to be portable, although not quite as portable as inhalers, which fit easily into a pocket.
 In fact, the vast majority of the money raised for labeling was used to support the Right to Know platform.

 If there is a silver lining to the recent defeat of mandatory labeling, it is that our movement can now put our collective attention back on the key success factor—tell people the truth about GMOs and how they can protect themselves and their families from the dangers.